brito-bernardo/brito-bernardo/README.md

 ### About Me:

  - I'm Bernardo, 22 years old, from Brazil.
- - I'm a Microsoft ambassador and a Computer Engineering student at UFRN with an interuniversity program at FEUP.
+ - I'm a Computer Engineering student at UFRN with an interuniversity program at FEUP.
  - I've been involved in research to develop a platform for street vendors during the pandemic.
  - I'm part of a junior university company specializing in IT consulting.
  - I've participated in two exchange programs to the USA.